killsos/Exploring-ES6-chinese/10-Destructuring.md

 If you destructure an Array, you can choose to only extract a prefix:

         const [x,y] = ['a', 'b', 'c']; // x='a'; y='b';

+### 10.4 How do patterns access the innards of values?

+In an assignment pattern = someValue, how does the pattern access what’s inside someValue?

+### 10.4.1 Object patterns coerce values to objects

+The object pattern coerces destructuring sources to objects before accessing properties.
+That means that it works with primitive values:

+        const {length : len} = 'abc'; // len = 3
+        const {toString: s} = 123; // s = Number.prototype.toString

+### 10.4.1.1 Failing to object-destructure a value

+The coercion to object is not performed via Object(), but via the internal operation ToObject().
+The two operations handle undefined and null differently.

+Object() converts primitive values to wrapper objects and leaves objects untouched:

+        > typeof Object('abc')
+        'object'

+        > var obj = {};
+        > Object(obj) === obj
+        true

+It also converts undefined and null to empty objects:

+        > Object(undefined)
+        {}
+        > Object(null)
+        {}

+In contrast, ToObject() throws a TypeError if it encounters undefined or null.
+Therefore, the following destructurings fail, even before destructuring accesses any properties:

+        const { prop: x } = undefined; // TypeError
+        const { prop: y } = null; // TypeError

+As a consequence, you can use the empty object pattern {} to check whether a value is coercible to an object.
+As we have seen, only undefined and null aren’t:

+        **({} = [true, false]); // OK, Arrays are coercible to objects** **({} = 'abc'); // OK, strings are coercible to objects**

+        ({} = undefined); // TypeError
+        ({} = null); // TypeError

+The parentheses around the expressions are necessary because statements must not begin with curly braces in JavaScript